RaySatish/Shanky.well/README.md

-# Mental Health Support Website
+# Mental and Physical Health Support Website

 This repository contains the source code for our Mental Health Support Website.
 The website is designed to provide a comprehensive suite of services for individuals dealing with mental health issues.